NatronGitHub/Natron/Documentation/source/PythonReference/NatronGui/PyModalDialog.rst

 	:param widget: :class:`PySide.QtGui.QWidget`

 Append a QWidget inherited *widget* at the bottom of the dialog.
-This allows to add custom GUI created directly using PySide.
+This allows to add custom GUI created directly using PySide that will be inserted **after** any custom parameter.